 - Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

 - Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 - Are equipped with the scientific knowledge required to understand the uses and implication of science, today and in the future.

 If you would like to learn more about what each year group will be covering see our Science Long Term Plan as well as the Science Programme of Study for each year group.

 Science at Churchside

 At Churchside we encourage a natural curiosity in Science.
 Most science teaching will involve plenty of ‘hands on’, practical activities.
 Children will be given plenty of opportunities to ask questions, make predictions (hypothesise) and test their predictions, in line with “working scientifically” from the National Curriculum.

 Wherever possible, we teach science through our themes in a cross-curricular way and as the children progress through the school, more emphasis is placed on them linking what they’ve learned in science lessons to other fields of science, but equally importantly, applying their science knowledge in other subject areas in a cross-curricular way.

 As science remains one of the main core subjects in primary school, alongside English and Maths, it is highly valued at our schools.
 It can be one of the most exciting and practical subjects and, as a result, is a real joy for teachers and pupils.
-Children love the chance to learn through experimenting and finding things out for themselves — the perfect way to understand the world around them.
-A positive primary science experience is also key to encouraging future generations to not only study this at secondary school, but also potentially to follow it as a career.
+Children love the chance to learn through experimenting and finding things out for themselves – the perfect way to understand the world around them.
+Our outdoor learning approach allows children to learn all about nature in nature.
+A positive primary science experience is key to encouraging future generations to not only study this at secondary school, but also potentially to follow it as a career.